raineorshine/yogini/README.md

 }
 ```

-And a file in `app/templates` which specifies the prompt `name` in a [prefixnote](https://github.com/raineorshine/prefixnote):
+...and you have a file in `app/templates` which specifies the prompt `name` in a [prefixnote](https://github.com/raineorshine/prefixnote):

 ```
 .
 └── {js}main.js
 ```

-Then when you run the generator, you will be prompted `Does your project use Javascript?`.
+...then when you run the generator, you will be prompted with `Does your project use Javascript?`.
 If you choose yes, `main.js` will be copied into the project directory.
 If you choose no, it will not be copied.

 Check out [generator-yogini-sample](https://github.com/raineorshine/generator-yogini-sample) for an example yogini generator.